-Reducing damage of earthquake is most effective in the transition between the soil and the construction.
-The application of earthquake insulators ensures that vibrations are significantly reduced.
-The specific type of earthquake insulator depends on the vibration and weight and structure of the superstructure.
+Earthquake damage and disturbance can be most effectively prevented at the transition between the soil and the structure.
+The installation of so-called base isolators ensures that occurring vibrations are absorbed or significantly reduced.
+The choice of the type of earthquake isolator depends on the occurring vibrations and the weight and structure of the superstructure.

-what forces occur in the building without adjustments;
+- What forces occur in the building without modifications;

-which type of earthquake insulators can be effectively deployed;
+- Which type of earthquake isolator (base-isolation) can be used effectively;

-which adjustments are necessary to place the earthquake insulators.
+- What modifications are necessary to install the earthquake isolators.

-The final result will then be analyzed for feasibility.
+The theoretical end result is then analyzed for feasibility.
 Based on these findings, Bresser makes a plan.
-After discussing this plan with the client (and advisors), it can be submitted as a license application.
+Discuss this plan with the client and his advisors.
+If approved, the plan can be submitted as a permit application.

-Bresser works in a transparent way with an appropriate solution and execution.
-This allows owners and users to re-use their property or building after the operation with confidence.
+Bresser works transparently to find an appropriate solution and implementation.
+This enables owners and users to once again use their house or building with confidence.